glimpse-editor/getglimpse-web/content/about.md

 [Return to top](#contents)

 ## Can you make Glimpse look like Adobe Photoshop? {#can-you-make-glimpse-look-like-adobe-photoshop}
 Technically yes, but we are not going to do that.
+If you still want to do it though, try the [PhotoGIMP](https://github.com/glimpse-editor/Glimpse/wiki/How-to-Install-the-PhotoGIMP-Plugin) plugin.

 We understand why it is important for Glimpse Image Editor to feel familiar to users of existing image editing applications, but we also think it's important for us to do our own thing.
 Not only will that lead to more new and interesting ideas, it should also avoid any potential legal problems.